 American Institute of Diamond Cutting – Besides offering courses, they also sell useful textbooks for references on rough and colored diamonds.

 Corlia Roberts Diamond Education College – Based in South Africa, they are one of the most recognized schools in the continent.
-Upon graduation with a certificate, the knowledge you had acquire will help you open doors to careers in the industry.
+Upon graduating with a certificate, the knowledge you had acquired will help you open doors to careers in the industry.

 Harry Oppenheimer Diamond Training School – This institute is a joint project between De Beers and the Diamond Foundation of South Africa, Johannesburg.
 The courses offered prepare you for real life diamond cutting and skillsets to tackle problems in the industry.